cheminfo/eln-docs/docs/60_cheminformatics/110_update_stock/README.md

 # Update Stock

-`Update Stock` is a tool to update the stock of chemical compounds in your lab.
-This page allows you to create new locations, add products and update the stock of the products.

-## Add products to the stock
+## Update the location of existing products

-To add a new product to the stock at a specific location, you can scan the label of the location, then scan the label of the product.
-The product will be added to the stock at the location.
+To change the location of a product already in stock, place the cursor in the input field labeled `scan`, then scan the product label first and immediately scan the label of the new location.
+The product's location will be updated to the scanned location and the table in the middle panel will refresh to show the new location.

 :::warning Important
-It is important to place the mouse cursor on the input field `scan` before scanning the label.
-Also, make sure of the following:
+Before scanning, make sure:
+- The input field `scan` has the focus.
-- The scanner is configured with the correct keyboard type (azerty, qwerty, etc).
+- The scanner is configured with the correct keyboard layout (azerty, qwerty, etc.).
-- The scanner is configured to send a `Enter` key after scanning the label.
+- The scanner is configured to send an `Enter` key after each scan.
 :::

-Once the location and the products' label are scanned, the products will be added to the stock at the location and will appear in the table on the middle panel.

 ![global](global_view.png)